In a Nutshell:

 Recommended For: Anyone, especially big and tall users.

 This is a fantastic chair offered by one of the best companies in the industry.
-It features the industry’s best body stretch and is loaded with other hard-hitting features you’ll appreciate.
-Even better, it supports significantly more user weight, so if the Alpina doesn’t work for you for that reason, this is a great alternative.
+It features the industry’s best body stretch and other hard-hitting features.
+It supports significantly more user weight, so this is a great alternative if the Alpina doesn’t work for you.

 Osaki Paragon 4D Massage Chair